mojaloop/central-settlement/README.md

 ## Configuration

-Currently the only configuration, necessary is kept [here](./config/default.json)
+Currently, the only configuration necessary is kept [here](./config/default.json)

 ## Environmental variables

-Currently all is set into the config.
+Currently, all is set into the config.

 ## API